My first published work as Turbulator is available on Lost Meat, the 2019 compilation of Frank Zappa covers curated by Andrew Greenaway.

 Some may be perplexed by the style, the somewhat gratuitous addition of content and the seeming omission of a violin, when it is primarily an L Shankar composition and he is primarily a violinist of huge merit.
 But, I intended this arrangement as a hommage to Frank Zappa, while parodying L Shankar, but not in a malicious way - just the opposite.
 I really like L Shankar's core melodic ideas in this piece.
 The original is very much slick LA disco style.
 The core drumming pattern is a very standard disco beat.
 I had to do something completely different - otherwise I would have had no motivation.
 Others had done disco versions of various pieces, I thought I'd do the opposite - create an arrangement as though this were a track on We're Only In It For The Money, but parodying disco fiends with a marching band style rather than hippies with various folk styles.

-Music concrète has always interested me as well as creating sampled instruments from otherwise ordinary everyday objects.
+Musique concrète has always interested me as well as creating sampled instruments from otherwise ordinary everyday objects.
 I don't play the violin and didn't want to go down Dweezil's path of using an effect to make my guitar sound like a violin.
-So, I sampled some notes on bicycle spokes, played with a violin bow in two different ways and struck with a drum stick and a vibe mallet to create the violin/cello type sounds that you can hear in various places.
+So, I sampled some notes on bicycle spokes, played with a violin bow in two different ways and struck with a drum stick and a vibe mallet to create the violin/cello type sounds that you can hear in various places and the stylings of the two guitar solos in the out-chorus are both inspired by Shankar's violin solos in the original.

 There are also a sampled bicycle bell and a glass jar for the rustic tuned percussion.
 The only standard synthesiser sound I used was the string section at the beginning of the freak out section - everything else is either sampled instruments I created from various familiar objects found in a kitchen or around the house and my voice, or recordings of me playing lead, rhythm and bass guitars, alto and bari saxes, piano and drums or singing.
 I worked very hard to make my version come out around the same time as the original, which is 8:15 and mine ended up at 8:25.